bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 ERR194147_3,bam/ERR194147.3.bam
 ```

-We're going to try to create a channel that contains tuples of 2 elements,
+We're going to create a channel that contains tuples of 2 elements, pairing the
-pairing the ID and the BAM file path.
-We'll then modify our workflow, changing
+ID and the BAM file path.
+We'll then modify our workflow, changing the inputs
-the inputs for each of the processes and removing the Groovy code for obtaining
+for each of the processes and removing the Groovy code for obtaining the ID from
-the ID from the input file name.
+the input file name.

 Experimenting with channel operations is sometimes easier done in a separate
 test Nextflow script.
 We'll do this now and then when we're happy with the
-result we'll migrate it into our existing workflow.
+result, we'll migrate it into our existing workflow.

 Create a new `test.nf` file in your working directory, i.e. the run directory,
 not the pipeline installation folder, and add the following line to create a